Divorce Lawyers for Stay at Home Parents in St. Charles, IL

 When a marriage is dissolved, there is a lot of anxiety and uncertainty about the future.
 Divorcing spouses have questions about where they will live, who will have custody of the children, and how they will support themselves.
 When there is a divorce with a stay at home parent, finances become an even greater concern.
 If you are in this situation, it is important to be represented by an experienced family law attorney so your rights are fully protected.

-For over 35 years, Mevorah Law Offices LLC has represented clients going through divorce in Chicagoland and throughout Illinois.
-Our attorneys have extensive experience with even the most complex divorces involving highly challenging issues such as arranged marriages, bankruptcy in divorce, special needs children and stay at home parents.
+For over 40 years, Mevorah & Giglio Law Offices has represented clients going through divorce in Chicagoland and throughout Illinois.
+Our attorneys have extensive experience with even the most complex divorces involving highly challenging issues such as arranged marriages, bankruptcy in divorce, special needs children, and stay at home parents.
 We have an in-depth understanding of the common issues involved with these dynamics, and we put our experience to work to give our clients the skilled representation they deserve.

 Property and Asset Division in Divorces with Stay at Home Parents

 During a divorce, there is a common belief that the primary earner should receive most of the marital property.
 This is not necessarily true.
-Illinois courts recognize the valuable non-financial contributions made by homemakers, including managing the household, taking care of the children, and foregoing their own career aspirations.
+Illinois courts recognize the valuable non-financial contributions made to a family by a homemaker, including managing the household, taking care of the children, and foregoing their own career aspirations.
 Thus, property acquired during the marriage (with a few exceptions) is subject to fair and equitable distribution under Illinois law, regardless of the employment status of the spouses.

 Child and Spousal Support for Stay at Home Parents